Getting your Trinity Audio player ready...

 Almost as if we were playing a game in stealth mode, Hellie and I had spent most of the day ducking and dodging through the areas less traveled to get to classes and stay away from judging eyes.

 Thankfully, we had managed to make it through the day without incident.
 I had my fingers crossed that it would continue.
-I had devoted about three hours of the day to teaching her hand signals—to heel, to not bark—along with proper human walking etiquette.
-We only had to get through whatever bullcrap tasks were required for community service, then we could head home.
+I’d devoted about three hours of the day to teaching her hand signals—to heel, to not bark—along with proper human walking etiquette.
+We only had to get through whatever bullcrap tasks were required for community service, then we could go hunt for Tiny Jem.

 Hellie and I sat on a bench in the campus quadrangle, our appointed spot to meet my community service coordinator, enjoying the chill-but-welcome autumn breeze.
 She was on her best behavior and seemed happy sitting and watching people.